Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-No UAS deployment, launch, or flight within 500 feet of or over Town Beach during beach season; over large venue special events; over public parks, roads, and public facilities during large venue special events.
+Prohibits launching or flying drones within 500 feet of or over Town Beach during beach season (summer months), over large venue special events, and over public parks, roads, and public facilities during large venue special events.

 View source